 Protection when your business is someone else’s home.

-Multifamily property insurance provided by Barnard Donegan Insurance.
+Multifamily and real restate industry provided by Barnard Donegan Insurance.

 Multifamily properties can range from a small duplex to a large apartment complex, and you might own just one building or multiple.
 Regardless, you’re not just someone’s landlord, you’re a business.
 You need to protect your investment as the source of income it is.
 Standard homeowners or business insurance won’t do.
 You need specialized multifamily property insurance to cover all your bases.